anialesniak/matchmade/README.md

 As far as for the `clientSelf` parameters we are restricted to use only non-scalable fixed type, there is no such restriction for `clientSearching` ones, where we can use all 4 types.

 Note that in server configuration **we do not specify what are the expected types** of given parameters.
-All we is set base steps so that **in case** a parameter is expanded, it will be expanded at least by this value.
+All we do is set base steps so that **in case** a parameter is expanded, it will be expanded at least by this value.
 However clients sending requests to server may assign any type to each searching parameter, also the non-scalable types.
 Even though a base step might be set to such parameter to some number bigger than 0, non-scalable parameter will never be expanded.

 Quite the opposite scenario is also possible - to set base step to 0 in configuration for parameters that client decided to send as ones of scalable type.
 Then even though it has expandable type we decided to enforce NOT expanding particular parameter by setting base step to 0 in configuration.